KittiyaLooknam/E-commerce-Back-End/README.md

 # Description

 This is a simple buliding the  back end for an e-commerce site.
 Start code has been prrovided.
-THe goal is to configure a working with Express.js API to use Sequelize to interact with Mysql database.
+The goal is to configure a working with Express.js API to use Sequelize to interact with Mysql database.

 # Table of Contents
 - Installation